DevExpress-Examples/word-document-api-create-master-detail-report/Readme.md

 ## Implementation Details

-Word Processing Document API allows you to perform mail merge with master-detail templates.
+Word Processing Document API allows you to perform a mail merge with master-detail templates.
 The ``TableStart:Name`` and ``TableEnd:Name`` merge fields define master and detail regions.
 The region name should match the group or table name in your data source.

  Call the [RichEditDocumentServer.CreateMailMergeOptions()](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.RichEditDocumentServer.CreateMailMergeOptions) method to create a new [MailMergeOptions](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.API.Native.MailMergeOptions) object.
 This object contains mail merge options.
 Specify the object's [DataSource](https://docs.devexpress.com/OfficeFileAPI/DevExpress.XtraRichEdit.RichEditMailMergeOptions.DataSource) property to set the mail merge database.
 This example uses sample `NWind` data converted to a flat JSON database file.